peterwittek/somoclu/README.md

 Input File Formats
 ==
 One sparse and two dense data formats are supported.
 All of them are plain text files.
+The entries can be separated by any white-space character.
+One row represents one data instance across all formats.
+Comment lines starting with a hash mark are ignored.

-The sparse format follows the [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/)  s
+The sparse format follows the [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) guidelines.
+The first feature is zero-indexed.
+For instance, the vector [ 1.2 0 0 3.4] is represented as the following line in the file:

- The dense format should include an instance in one row.
-The sparse format follows the libsvm sparse matrix format.
+0:1.2 3:3.4.
+The file is parsed twice: once to get the number of instances and features, and the second time to read the data in the individual threads.

+The basic dense format includes the coordinates of the data vectors, separated by a white-space.
+Just like the sparse format, this file is parsed twice to get the basic dimensions right.

+The .lrn file of [Databionic ESOM Tools](http://databionic-esom.sourceforge.net/) is also accepted and it is parsed only once.
+The format is described as follows:

+% n
+% m
+% s1		s2			..		sm
+% var_name1	var_name2		..		var_namem
+x11		x12			..		x1m
+x21		x22			..		x2m
+.		.			.		.
+.		.			.		.
+xn1		xn2			..		xnm

+Here n is the number of rows in the file, that is, the number of data instances.
+Parameter m defines the number of columns in the file.
+The next row defines the column mask: the value 1 for a column means the column should be used in the training.
+Note that the first column in this format is always a unique key, so this should have the value 9 in the column mask.
+The row with the variable names is ignore by Somoclu.
+The elements of the matrix follow -- from here, the file is identical to the basic dense format, with the addition of the first column as the unique key.

+If the input file is sparse, but a dense kernel is invoked, Somoclu will execute and results will be incorrect.
+Invoking a sparse kernel on a dense input file is likely to lead to a segmentation fault.

 Visualisation
 ==